 To enroll in the FREE New Start Entrepreneurship Incubator program, please follow these instructions:

-- Meet the following criteria: To have served time in jail or prison, to have the ability to attend the in person classes for six months once a month, and have the desire to create your own business
+- Meet the following criteria: Have served time in jail or prison, have The ability to attend the in-person classes for six months once a month, and have the desire to create your own business

 If you have any questions, please contact our Customer Contact Center at 770.978.5154.